 Ottawa in 2050: Extreme weather events

-- Five successive ice storms in January 1998, which caused massive damage to trees and electrical infrastructure causing widespread power outages and a shutdown of activities across Ottawa and the region for several weeks
+- Five successive ice storms in January 1998, which caused massive damage to trees and electrical infrastructure causing widespread power outages and a shutdown of activities across Ottawa and the region for several weeks.
+The storm is the second most expensive natural disaster in Canadian history with $2.3 billion in insurance payouts.

 - Over 50 cm of snow in February 2016, which caused closures throughout the city and set a new record for the biggest snowfall in a single day